tabo006/web-app-foodbank/README.md

 # web-app-project
 Abraham food bank app

-to run server run the following in the server directory through terminal: node index.js to run web app run the following code in the client/src directory: npm start

-This app was designed a grocery order system for a small size food bank, the app is tested although it was never deployed for actual use as some contract issues arose with the organization to whom the app was destined for.

-The following are the login credentials for the admina and volunteer accounts:
-Username: Foodbank@seuo-uosu.com
-Password: Foodbank2023

 App description:

 The web application includes 3 different user interfaces.
 One for the administrators, one for volunteers, and one for the clients.